Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 Brine Upgrades

 The most basic brine is salt and water.
 Many cooks have learned early on that aromatics add flavor and dimension to the cooked meat.
-Fresh garlic and citrus fruit, such as lemon and oranges, as well as vegetables like carrots and celery, are all good additions in a wet brine.
+Fresh garlic, citrus fruits (such as lemons and oranges), and vegetables (such as carrots and celery) are all good additions to a wet brine.

 Wet Brining the Thanksgiving Turkey